 School of Law and Graduate Students

 Current law and graduate students at the University of Montana may register for courses as they normally would through cyberbear.
 Program courses are offered through the School of Extended and Lifelong Learning (SELL) at the University of Montana.
 A flat fee of $650/credit will apply to each course.
 Students must take at least six credits to qualify for financial aid in the summer term.
 In addition, tuition waivers may not apply to the fees for summer courses.

 Law students currently enrolled at other institutions should contact Sarah Pepe, Director of Admissions, at email@example.com or (406) 243-2396 for enrollment and registration information.
 A summer application for admission will need to be submitted.

 Registration for CLE Credit

-CLE credit is pending approval.
-Credit amounts vary by course and will be listed below along with the tuition rate and registration link for each course once available.
+Each course has been approved for 13.75 Montana CLE credits.
 Names of those attending for CLE credit will be submitted to the State Bar of Montana.
 Attendance at all sessions of the course is required for full CLE credit.

 Law students taking a course other than Indian Law Research or Mastering Indian Law must have taken a foundational or basic course in Federal Indian or Tribal Law or must also be taking Mastering Indian Law this summer.
 The Director of the Program may waive this standard upon a showing of good cause such as significant prior experience in Indian or tribal law or similar qualifications.